Eleveres/simple_sockets/README.md

 * Having more connections than the specified value of the macro may result in your application trying to read out of it's memory and cause a segmentation fault.

+**BACKLOG:**
+* Check the man page of the [listen()](http://man7.org/linux/man-pages/man2/listen.2.html) function to find out wich value to set as the backlog.
+* If you don't see the purpose of changing the backlog value, don't, just leave at 128 which is the maximum value used by most systems.

 ### create_ipv4_server():
 ```C
 int32_t create_ipv4_server(uint16_t server_port, uint8_t sock_type);